Worried Your Website Doesn’t Have Enough Pages? Here Are Some Tips for Getting the Perfect Number

 More often than you’d think, websites have an abundance of pages that are not helping customers find what they need.
 Every piece of information does not need to be on its own separate page and can be combined into a more general category.

-So, instead of having a page titled “Hours,” and one titled “Location,” you can have just one titled “Contact Us.”
+So, instead of having a page titled “Hours,” and another page titled “Location,” you can have just one titled “Contact Us.”
 It simplifies the navigation bar and will remove how many times a visitor has to click to get the information they need.

 While you don’t want too many pages, too few can also be a problem.
 Overloading a page with too much text can overwhelm even the most enthusiastic reader.
 People don’t want to hunt for information in script long enough to be made into a novel.